Kong/docs.konghq.com/STYLEGUIDE.md

 Do not write "httpie" or "HTTPIE".

 ### i.e.
-See e.g.; should only be used to specificy a case, not offer possible examples
+See e.g.; should only be used to specify a case, not offer possible examples.

 ### in-line code
 Use in-line code formatting for: